 - A-Hazard zone.
 The region of space where the projection light from the projector is above emission limits for Risk Group 2.
 The light intensity may cause eye damage after a momentary or brief exposure (before a person can avert their eyes away from the light source).
 The light may cause skin burns to occur. - B-Hazard distance.
 Operators must control access to the beam within the hazard distance or install the product preventing potential exposure of the spectators' eyes from being in the hazard distance. - C-No access zone.
 Horizontal clearance of the no access zone must be a minimum of 2.5 meters (8.2 feet). - D-Vertical distance to hazard zone.
-The hazard zone must be no lower than 3.0 meters (9.8 feet) above the floor. - E-Represents the top view of the projector. - F-Represents the side view of the projector.
+The hazard zone must be no lower than 3.0 meters (9.8 feet) above the floor. - If the vertical distance to hazard zone requirement (Zone D) is satisfied, the horizontal clearance distance (Zone C) is not needed. - E-Represents the top view of the projector. - F-Represents the side view of the projector.

-The following table lists the hazard distance for the Christie projector lens with the zoom adjusted to its most hazardous position.
+The following provides the hazard distance for the Christie projector lens with the zoom adjusted to its most hazardous position for Christie M 4K15 RGB, Christie M 4K+15 RGB, Christie M 4K25 RGB, and Christie M 4K+25 RGB.